Q: What does Rick do for his clients?

-- Unlike many agents, who may demand money up front and then expect 6-10% of your salary every month as long as you’re working under a contract they negotiated – or could have negotiated – I provide my services on an “a la carte” basis.
+- Unlike many agents, who may demand money up front and then expect 6-10% of your salary every month as long as you’re working under a contract they negotiated – or could have negotiated – I offer a variety of fee options.

-- Depending on my level of involvement in the contract process, I either charge a flat fee based on the value of any contract I negotiate for you (the “Contract Fee”) or a fee based on the amount of time I spend working on your behalf (the “Hourly Fee”).
+- Depending on my level of involvement in the contract process, I either charge a small commission based on the value of any contract I negotiate for you (the “Contract Fee”) or a fee based on the amount of time I spend working on your behalf (the “Hourly Fee”).

 Q: How much time do you allow a client to pay?

-- In most cases, the Hourly Fee is due within three (3) months of the date I finish working on your behalf, while the Contract Fee is usually due within six (6) months of the effective date of any contract I negotiate.
+- In most cases, the Hourly Fee is due within three (3) months of the date I finish working on your behalf, while the Contract Fee is usually paid over the duration of any contract I negotiate.